chec/example-store-boilerplate/README.md

 Use this boilerplate to generate a bare-bones example storefront + cart + checkout using Commerce.js.

-Use the test data provided or add your Chec account's public API key.
-The template uses Bootstrap for some basic styling.
+Use the test data provided, or add your Chec account's public API key to pull product data.

 ![](https://github.com/chec/example-store-boilerplate/blob/master/public/assets/images/Screen%20Shot%202020-06-22%20at%205.09.45%20PM.png)